-Every fall, during National French Week, she brings a play or other live performance in French to Whittier College (these include performances of Beckett's La dernière bande, Sartre's Huis Clos, Ionesco's La Leçon.
+Every fall, during National French Week, she brings a Paris-based theatre company to Whittier College (past performances include Beckett's La dernière bande, Sartre's Huis Clos, and Ionesco's La Leçon).
 These annual French events have become a tradition not only at Whittier College, but also in the French-speaking community of the greater Los Angeles area.

-Chirol plays an active role in the Southern California chapter of the American Association of Teachers of French.
-She is currently its Vice-President of Communication.
+Chirol plays an active role in the Southern California chapter of the American Association of Teachers of French and she is currently Vice President of Communication.

-Gaston Kaboré, Conteur et visionnaire du cin`ma africain.
+- Gaston Kaboré, Conteur et visionnaire du cinéma africain.
 Lyon: Presses Universitaires de Lyon, 2011.

-"Tableau Ferraille ou le mirage de la modernité: Etude d'un film de Moussa Sene Absa."
-Cinmas africains, une oasis dans le désert?
+- "Tableau Ferraille ou le mirage de la modernité: Etude d'un film de Moussa Sene Absa."
+Cinémas africains, une oasis dans le désert?
 Ed.
 Samuel Lelièvre.
 Spec. issue of CinémAction 106 (2003): 101-05.